Originally posted: June 1, 2006

 Soon, Jackson’s outstanding efforts began garnering him state and national attention.
 In 2000, he won Pfizer’s Ohio Quality Care Award.
 The next year, he won the Department of Health and Human Services’ Clinician Award, for outstanding dedication and commitment to the nation’s migrant farm workers.

-Also in 2001, he won a Robert Wood Johnson Community Health Leadership Award.
+Winning a Community Health Leader award.
+Also in 2001, he won a Robert Wood Johnson Foundation Community Health Leaders award.
 This honor came with a $95,000 check for Community Health Services, plus a $5,000 stipend for Jackson.
 Jackson used the money to start a foundation, the Community Health Services Foundation, to support his clinic.
 The foundation has since raised other moneys it uses to buy pharmaceuticals for migrant workers who cannot otherwise afford them.
 Jackson not only appreciated the funding, but the chance to get to know the other award winners.
-"I found that really inspirational," he says, "because it matches a lot of what I believe already...that the individual can make a difference if you get out there."
+“I found that really inspirational,” he says, “because it matches a lot of what I believe already...that the individual can make a difference if you get out there.”

 The award garnered Jackson a lot of publicity, including a feature article in the Cleveland Plain Dealer.
 This attention in turn resulted in greater contributions to Community Health Services.
 In fact, the organization has grown quite a bit since 2001.
 Its patient load has increased, as has its use of electronic patient records.